lowrycode/table-tennis-league/README.md

 # Forking and Cloning

-**Forking** refers to making a copy of the repository in your own Github account.
+**Forking** refers to making a copy of the repository in your own GitHub account.

 To fork this repository:
-1. Log in to your Github account
+1. Log in to your GitHub account
 2. Navigate to the repository page, click the caret (down arrow) next to the fork button and choose **Create a new fork**.

 ![Steps to fork the repository](readme-resources/images/fork.jpg)